Giulietta Simionato: Life

+Giulietta Simionato in Mignon, Teatro alla Scala, Milan, 1948 (photo with dedication).

 As a girl she studied in a boarding school with nuns who sensed her musical qualities and invited her to study singing, which she did against the opposition of the family, especially her mother.
 After the latter's death, Giulietta studied first in Rovigo, then in Padua.
 Her singing debut was in the 1927 musical comedy Nina, Don't Be Stupid (Nina, non far la stupida) with music by Giovanni Capodivacca (Gian Capo) and lyrics by Arturo Rossato.
 The following year she made her operatic debut at Montagnana.
 In 1933 she won the first "bel canto competition" in Florence against 385 competitors and got an audition at the Teatro alla Scala, Milan.
 The result was positive, but the artistic director Fabbroni found her voice still immature and invited her to return a few years later.
 Two years later she was put under contract.
 In 1928 she sang in Verdi's Rigoletto.
 The first fifteen years of her career were frustrating, it seems because she was not supported by the fascist regime.
 She was only given minor roles and her career struggled to take off, but by the late 1940s she had attracted growing attention.
 In 1936, she had made her debut at La Scala and appeared there regularly between 1936 and 1966.
 By then, Simionato was recognised as one of the most respected singers of her generation.
 She had made her debut at the Royal Opera House, Covent Garden in 1953, where she likewise appeared regularly between 1963 and 1965.